Chart Color Schemes

 Fairlight demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Fairlight's educational attainment significantly exceeds national and state averages.
-Among residents aged 15 and above, 56.3% hold university qualifications, compared to 30.4% in Australia and 32.2% in New South Wales (NSW).
-This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Fairlight's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 56.3% possess university qualifications, compared to the Australian average of 30.4% and New South Wales' average of 32.2%.
+This indicates a significant educational advantage for Fairlight residents.
 Bachelor degrees are the most common at 36.4%, followed by postgraduate qualifications at 15.7% and graduate diplomas at 4.2%.

 Frequently Asked Questions - Education